 Every kid has their little quirks.
 They cut the tags out of their shirts, loathe the texture of bananas, or avoid fluorescent lights.
 But for some kids, sensory stimuli can be so overwhelming it impairs daily function.
 They can’t focus at school and meltdown in the supermarket.
-The itch of a t-shirt tag ruins their whole day.
+The itch of a T-shirt tag ruins their whole day.
 That’s what it’s like to have sensory processing disorder, or SPD — a controversial condition characterized by difficulty processing sensory information, including sound, touch, and taste.

-Some people with SPD are quick to overload; what may sound to a neurotypical person like an innocuous ticking of the clock can cause physical symptoms like headaches, nausea, and vomiting, as well as severe emotional distress.
+Some people with SPD are quick to overload; what may sound to a neurotypical person like an innocuous ticking of the clock can cause in neurodivergent kids physical symptoms like headaches, nausea, and vomiting, as well as severe emotional distress.
 But others may not respond to such stimuli at all: SPD also includes people who are under-responsive to environmental stimuli, those who only the loudest music or brightest colors seem to reach.

 But an SPD diagnosis remains contentious.
 The most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which the American Psychiatric Association published in 2013, did not include SPD.
 Those familiar with the situation say that while the APA considered the condition, it ultimately concluded there was not enough evidence at that time to support SPD as a standalone disorder.